cepthomas/Notr/README.md

-# Notr TODO doc
+# Notr

 Sublime Text markup syntax for coloring plain text files.
-The intention is to provide visual clues for things like sections, links, tables, lists, etc. The syntax is somewhat similar to markdown but this is not intended to be rendered into some pretty final form.
+The intention is to provide visual clues for things like sections, links, tables, lists, etc. The syntax is somewhat similar to markdown but this is not intended to be rendered into a pretty final form.

 Built for ST4 on Windows and Linux.

-Persistence file is in `%data_dir%\Packages\User\.SbotStore`. ????

 ## Features

+- Sections with tags
+- Various text decorations
+- Links and references
+- Lists
-- Describe list.
+- Tables

-- See `notr-spec.ntr`.
-Make a pic of this.
+- See `notr-spec.ntr` for an example of the features.
+Looks like this (sorry about the colors...):

+![Some][files/ex1.jpg]

+![Other][files/ex2.jpg]

 ## Limitations